Imagine a website based on a combination of an intuitive, easy-to-use blogging platform and the viral power of social media.

 John Brown, Head of Engagement at Hotwire

-The high authority of the platform means that content published on it performs well on search and can achieve high rankings.
+The high authority of the platform means your content can perform well on search and achieve high rankings.

-Even if you don't have much of an audience yourself at the beginning, you can potentially contribute content to existing Publications on Medium that have large audiences.
+Even if you don't have much of an audience yourself just yet, you can potentially contribute content to existing Publications on Medium that have large audiences.

 In addition, publishing content on Medium can deliver indirect SEO benefits (links are nofollow, as with other social platforms) that can boost the authority of your own website.